-Suitable spawning habitat was most recently quantified in 2014-2015, with an estimated total area of suitable spawning habitat (A{ts}) of 1.3 ha, and weighted area of suitable habitat, A{tw} , of 5.2 ha in Red Rock and Elk Springs creeks.
-The amount of suitable spawning habitat that was available has yet to be calculated.
-Ongoing analyses will correct A{ts} and A{ws} for availability based on probability of fish passage as a function of barrier (i.e., beaver dam) characteristics.
+Suitable spawning habitat was most recently quantified in 2017, with an estimated total area of suitable spawning habitat (A{ts}) of 0.5 ha, and weighted area of suitable habitat, A{tw} , of 4 ha in Red Rock Creek.
+All suitable spawning habitat was made available to grayling via beaver dam notching as part of the current AMP experiment.

-Spawning habitat will be surveyed in 2017, providing estimates of available spawning habitat concurrent with efforts to make all suitable spawning habitat within Red Rock and Elk Springs creeks available to grayling.
 The increased per capita availability of suitable spawning habitat is hypothesized to increase egg (β) and age-0 fish in-stream (γ) survival.
-The first year a possible response could be quantified is 2020, when the 2017 grayling cohort recruits.
+Spawning habitat will next be surveyed in 2019.
+The first year a response to increased availability of spawning habitat could be quantified is 2020, when the 2017 grayling cohort recruits.